Museums & galleries

 Our dedicated lawyers comprise specialists from across the firm, offering an unrivalled breadth of recognised specialists across relevant areas.
 Many of our lawyers have been seconded to museums, so they understand the pressures faced by cultural institutions in particular having to consider a broad range of legal risks while at the same time delivering value for money and fulfilling the charitable and cultural objects so dear to them all.

 Our penetration of the cultural sector extends to those institutions and associations that support the sector.
-Anthony Misquitta, a partner at Farrer & Co and the Chair of the Museums & Galleries Group, is the Secretary of The Association for Cultural Enterprises.
-Our solicitors also lecture for, and are proud to be associated with, The Museums Association, The Historic Houses Association, The Association of Independent Museums, The Institute of Art & Law and The Association of Leading Visitor Attractions (ALVA) and the Association of Cultural Enterprises (ACE).
+Our solicitors lecture for, and are proud to be associated with, The Museums Association, The Historic Houses Association, The Association of Independent Museums, The Institute of Art & Law, The Association of Leading Visitor Attractions (ALVA) and the Association of Cultural Enterprises (ACE).
 We are also proud supporters of the Art Fun Museum of the Year Award.